-He is admitted to practice in Switzerland as well as England & Wales and New York.
-He is a Fellow of the Chartered Institute of Arbitrators (FCIArb) and has been appointed by the Government of Switzerland to the ICSID Panel of Conciliators.
+He is admitted to practice as an attorney in Switzerland, England & Wales (non-practising) as well as New York.
+He is a Fellow of the Chartered Institute of Arbitrators (FCIArb).
+He has been appointed by the Government of Switzerland to the ICSID Panel of Conciliators.

 He has acted as counsel and arbitrator in over 80 international arbitrations. both commercial and investor-State, under the rules of the ICC, ICSID, LCIA, UNCITRAL, SCAI/the Swiss Rules, DIS (Germany), SCC (Stockholm), FAI (Finland), CAM, CIAM and CIMA (Madrid), VIAC (Vienna), CCL (Lima), and ad hoc.